Texas A&M University System

-The Texas A&M University System is a state university system in Texas and is one of the state's six independent university systems.
+The Texas A&M University System is a state university system in Texas and is one of the state's seven independent university systems.

-The Texas A&M University System is one of the largest systems of higher education in the United States, with a budget of $6.3 billion.
-Through a statewide network of 11 universities and eight state agencies, and the RELLIS Campus, the Texas A&M System educates more than 153,000 students and makes more than 22 million additional educational contacts through service and outreach programs each year.
-System-wide, research and development expenditures exceeded $996 million in FY 2017 and helped drive the state's economy.
+The Texas A&M University System is one of the largest systems of higher education in the United States, with a budget of $7.3 billion.
+Through a statewide network of 12 universities, 8 state agencies, and the RELLIS Campus, the Texas A&M System educates nearly 170,000 students and makes more than 22 million additional educational contacts through service and outreach programs each year.
+System-wide, research and development expenditures exceeded $1.6 billion and helped drive the state's economy.

-The system's flagship institution is Texas A&M University in College Station.
-The letters "A&M", originally A.M.C. and short for "Agricultural and Mechanical College", are retained as a tribute to the university's former designation.
+The system's flagship institution is Texas A&M University in College Station, Texas.
+The letters "A&M" (originally A.M.C. for "agricultural and mechanical college") are retained to honor the university's former designation.

 Component institutions

 The founding member of the A&M System is Texas A&M University, established in 1876.
 Prairie View A&M, also established in 1876, is an HBCU.
+The A&M System, like all schools in Texas, was racially segregated by state law from its founding until the 1960s.
 Many of the member universities and agencies joined the A&M System decades after being established.
-Its flagship institution is Texas A&M University.
 The institution now named The University of Texas at Arlington was a member from 1917 to 1965.

 Agencies

-With a direct presence in all 254 Texas counties, A&M System agencies offer research and service to the state's citizens.
+With a direct presence in all the 254 Texas counties, A&M System agencies offer research and service to the state's citizens.
 The agencies focus on addressing and improving the social, economic, educational, health and environmental conditions of Texans.